topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 ![](Images/EC2K.png)

-Following the above steps I now have the
-#### L- Linux Operating System component is installed.
+Following the above steps the L- Linux Operating System component is installed.

 ## Installing the Nginx Web Server

-The next component of the stack I installed is  # E- Nginx Server Nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server, originally written by Igor Sysoev.
+The next component of the stack is # E- Nginx Server

+Nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server, originally written by Igor Sysoev.

 ### How Does Nginx Work?
 Nginx is built to offer low memory usage and high concurrency.
 Rather than creating new processes for each web request, Nginx uses an asynchronous, event-driven approach where requests are handled in a single thread.
 With Nginx, one master process can control multiple worker processes.
 The master maintains the worker processes, while the workers do the actual processing.
 Because Nginx is asynchronous, each request can be executed by the worker concurrently without blocking other requests.